 Writing for Forbes, economist Bill Conerly noted that “even a simple recession contingency plan helps businesses act faster and act smarter”.
 Having a plan in place is a key part of risk management.
 It acknowledges the reality that positive market conditions cannot continue indefinitely.
 According to the Suplari survey, nearly one third of surveyed procurement professionals feel unprepared for a recession.
 However, they foresee one occurring within 12 to 24 months.

 This will mean that the worst effects of a downturn will already begin to bite before you even start work on a plan to deal with it.
-An ability and willingness to move fast makes companies more resilient and more likely to successfully weather economic shock.
+Ability and willingness to move fast make companies more resilient and more likely to successfully weather economic shock.

 2. Keep the procurement team lean

 Any advice to lay off staff may sound heartless, but regular reviews and cutbacks of the team whenever it becomes larger than required is much better for business (and team morale) than a single massive layoff when a downturn occurs.

 49% of Suplari’s respondents flagged contract renegotiation as the key strategy for generating cost savings and mitigating risk.
 This strategy is used more predominantly by technology/SaaS focused respondents with a more proactive spend culture who can create a significant impact through renegotiations with tech providers.

 4. Consolidate vendor base

 A large supplier base is a good idea in terms of generating innovation and mitigating risk.
 But this isn’t ideal in a recession.
 45% of Suplari’s respondents flagged Vendor consolidation as a cost-savings strategy in a recession.